Keshav Puram

 Keshav Puram is a locality in the northwest district of Delhi, India.
 It was first developed by the Delhi Development Authority.
 The area has a lot of parks and the pollution levels are low.
 The number of people living there is also low.

 Administration and politics

-Keshav Puram is in the constituency represented by MLA Mr. Rajesh Gupta of the Aam Aadami Party.
+Keshav Puram is in the constituency represented by MLA Ms. Poonam Sharma of the Bharatiya Janta Party.
 The area falls under the Wazirpur jurisdiction (No.17) of Delhi.
-Keshav Puram falls under the Chandni Chowk Constituency, presently represented in the Lok Sabha by Dr. Harsh vardhan, BJP.
+Keshav Puram falls under the Chandni Chowk Constituency, presently represented in the Lok Sabha by Praveen Khandelwal, BJP.
 It is a ward of the Municipal Corporation of Delhi.
 The constituent blocks of Keshav Puram are all represented by Resident Welfare Associations.

 After the delimitation of assembly constituencies, Keshav Puram now falls under the Wazirpur assembly constituency.
-This is represented by AAP's Rajesh Gupta.